pollastri-pierre/ledger-vault-front/vault_env.md

 The onboarding process is quite complex.
 The first step consist in generating a wrapping key.
 3 devices are used to generate some kind of key that will encrypt the partitions of the organization. ( You can use 3 times the same device to save time ).
 The HSM open a secure ECDA channel with the devices.
 Internally, we call 2 methods on the device.
-The first is openSession with the ephemeral_pub_key and ephemeral_certificate.
-After the openSession we do a generateKeyCompoonent.
+The first is openSession with the `ephemeral_pub_key` and `ephemeral_certificate`.
+After the `openSession` we do a `generateKeyCompoonent`.

 If the backend returns an error when we try to get the channel, it usually means that the compartmentId is already used.
 If the device does not respond ( u2f_timeout ) it means the certificate on the device and on the HSM don't match.

 The second step is registering the administrators.
-An challenge is signed by every devices.
-If we get an error to get the challenge, it means the HSM-driver has already a partition for this organization.
+One challenge is signed by every devices.
+If we get an error to get the challenge, it probably means the HSM-driver has already a partition for this organization, so it refuses to add aministrator on a non-blank partition.
 The HSM-driver identifies the partition with the workspace name.
-To register the an admin, we perform a u2f_register on the device.
-Be aware that the params  you send to u2f_register ( name, workspace, domain, role) must be exactly the same you send to u2f_authenticate, otherwise it will not match and you won't be able to login.
+To register an admin, we perform a `u2f_register` on the device.
+Be aware that the params  you send to u2f_register ( name, workspace, domain, role) must be exactly the same you send to `u2f_authenticate`, otherwise it will not match and you won't be able to login.

 The next step consist in choosing the administration scheme.
 Device is not involved in this step.

 The next step is to sign in with all the administrators.
 You get a challenge, and sign it with all the devices.
 The method on the device is u2f_authenticate.
-If you an incorrect data, it means you didn't use the same arguments that you used during the u2f-register
+If you an incorrect data, it means you didn't use the same arguments that you used during the u2f-register.
+Note  you need to sign-in with all admins ( technically only n of m admin ) because you are about to generate the master seed.
+Before every sensitive operations on the vault, we need to open a *compound session*.

 Finally, you get to generate the master seed.
 Technically it is the exact same process of generating the wrapping key.
 Opening a secure channel, calliing openSession et generateKeyComponent.
-Only `scriptHash` param in `openSession` and `isWrappingKey` in `generateKeyComponent` differ. ( you can use 3 times the same devices to make it faster )
+Only `scriptHash` param in `openSession` and `isWrappingKey` in `generateKeyComponent` differ. ( you can use 3 times the same devices to make it faster ).
+Again, if the device does not responds, it's probably an issue with certificate ( between devices and HSM ).

-Once the onboarding is done you can finally login to the vault with one device.
+Once the onboarding is done, you can finally login to the vault with one device.
 Internally, it does a u2f login between the device and the front.
 The HSM is not involved.
-The gate store the keyHandle of each devices during the onboarding and generates a challenge and verify the signature.
+The gate stored the keyHandle of each devices during the onboarding and generates a challenge and verify the signature.
 The process of the login is:
 - getting the pub_key of the device
 - ask a challenge to the gate for this pubkey
 - u2f_authenticate on the device